-Registration for the 3-5 person and 2 person relay opens Monday, January 16 at 6am.
-If you register before all teams are allotted your credit card will be charged and you will receive a confirmation e-mail from Chronotrack (our registration provider).
+Registration for the 3-5 person and 2 person relay opens Thursday, December 28 at 6 am.
+If you register before all teams are allotted your credit card will be charged and you will receive a confirmation e-mail.
 If you have questions about whether you received a team or not e-mail Registration Director Chuck Spear.

 I received a team!
 What now?

 Visit the Relay Team Registration Page for information on how to register, manage, and transfer your team.